Electrical Inspector

 It will take a total of 15 weeks

-Understand and apply legal responsibilities and safety regulations
+Understand legal and safety requirements for electrical inspection

-Demonstrate knowledge of current legislation, standards, and codes of practice governing electrical inspection.
+Demonstrate knowledge of current electrical legislation, standards, and codes of practice relevant to inspecting electrical installations.

-Carry out visual, physical, and instrumental testing of electrical installations as per industry and legal requirements.
+Carry out visual, physical, and instrumental testing of electrical installations across typical and specialised/hazardous environments.

 What You're Signing Up For